valentinradu/Trellis/README.md

 ### Workers

-The workers (sometimes called services) contain most of the business logic in a Dispatcher-architectured app.
+The workers (sometimes called services) contain most of the business logic in a Firestarter-architectured app.
 Each worker should handle a specific set of tasks that go together well.
 Like authentication, profile, prefetching, persistance, various (article, users, likes, etc) repositories and so on.
 Workers will ignore most of the actions they receive in `execute(action:)` handling only relevant ones. `execute(action:)` is async in nature (works with legacy callbacks, `Combine` and/or `await/async`) allowing you to offload work to other threads, make network requests or call other async mathods.

 ```swift